Chamber of Commerce warns Trump against China tariffs

 Navarro, speaking on CNBC television, said the remedies in the “Section 301” probe were among “many steps that the president is courageously going to take in order to address unfair trade practices.”

-“I don’t think there’s a single person ... on Wall Street that will oppose cracking down on China’s theft of our intellectual property or their forced transfer,” Navarro added.
+“I don’t think there’s a single person... on Wall Street that will oppose cracking down on China’s theft of our intellectual property or their forced transfer,” Navarro added.

 But Navarro, a key architect of steel and aluminum tariffs announced last week by Trump, said that tariffs will not necessarily provoke a trade war.

 “We can obviously do it in a way that can be good for the American people and good for the global trading system,” he said.
-“We can do this in a way that is peaceful and will improve and strengthen the trading system. ...
+“We can do this in a way that is peaceful and will improve and strengthen the trading system...
 Everybody on Wall Street needs to understand: Just relax.”

+China has repeatedly said that there would be no winners in a trade war, but that it would protect its interests in the face of U.S. trade action.

+China wouldn’t allow itself to become “the target for the arrows of adversity”, the official China Daily newspaper warned in an editorial late on Thursday.

+“It should be borne in mind that even the most playful cat will scratch if you provoke it beyond a certain point,” the newspaper said.

-Reporting by David Lawder and Lisa Lambert; Editing by James Dalgleish
+Reporting by David Lawder and Lisa Lambert; Additional reporting by Michael Martina in BEIJING; Editing by James Dalgleish and Richard Borsuk